lybird300/lybird300.github.io/_posts/2015-6-26-work-with-cluster.md

 PBS_NODEFILE – the name of the file contain the list of nodes assigned to the job (for parallel and cluster systems).
 This file is particularly useful if you want to log in to remote machines for parallel debugging.
 PBS_QUEUE – the name of the queue from which the job is executed.
 PBS_JOBNAME – the job name supplied by the user.
+</code></pre>
+You can use these variables in your scripts as though they already exist in your environment; PBS sets them up as soon as your job starts running.

 <h2>Debug using Eclipse (GUI) on a specific queue</h2>
 First get an interactive PBS session using